debops/debops/docs/ansible/roles/debops.postconf/getting-started.rst

 Getting started
 ===============

-.. include:: includes/all.rst

 Default configuration
 ---------------------

 This role provides a hopefully reasonable Postfix configuration for a SMTP server on the public Internet.
-It does not configure Postfix directly; instead, the configuration variables are passed to the debops.postfix_ Ansible role which combines them with the other configuration specified by other Ansible roles and generates the final Postfix configuration files.
-You should check the debops.postfix_ documentation for explanation of how the configuration is structured and what are the supported parameters.
+It does not configure Postfix directly; instead, the configuration variables are passed to the :ref:`debops.postfix` Ansible role which combines them with the other configuration specified by other Ansible roles and generates the final Postfix configuration files.
+You should check the :ref:`debops.postfix` documentation for explanation of how the configuration is structured and what are the supported parameters.